12 Best Free Note-Taking Apps in 2026 (Tested, No Paywall)

 OmniCanvas is a spatial note-taking app that puts your ideas on an infinite 2D canvas instead of trapping them in a linear document.
 You can write text, draw freehand, create shapes, and arrange everything visually — making it ideal for brainstorming, planning, and connecting ideas.
 It is built on the Excalidraw drawing engine, which means the sketching experience is polished and responsive.

 - Pros: Infinite canvas with freeform spatial layout.
 Handwriting and drawing support.
-Local-first with optional cloud sync.
-Desktop app via Tauri.
+Cloud sync with a full offline PWA (optional zero-knowledge end-to-end encryption).
+Native macOS desktop app.
 The spatial approach is genuinely different from every other app on this list.

-- Cons: Currently in beta, so features are actively evolving.
-No mobile app yet (macOS and web only).
-Export options are still limited.
+- Cons: No mobile app yet (macOS and web only).
+Export options are focused (PDF/SVG).
+The visual model is a different way of working than a linear notebook.

 - Platform: macOS desktop app, web app.